Nazarii/nazarii.github.com/source/_posts/2013-07-11-accessing-ftp-server-with-ssl-slash-tsl-enabled-with-python-2-dot-6.markdown

 {% endcodeblock %}

 Code was working nicely untill one moment i get exception <i><font color="red">530 SSL required</font></i>.
 The deal is because of user configuration on remote server, it is set to reguire [SSL/TLS](http://en.wikipedia.org/wiki/Transport_Layer_Security) encryption.
 But standard ftplib in my version of python 2.6.5 doesn't provide solution to connect with SSL/TLS, it was added in python 2.7.
 Version update looks bad, external libraries i also dont want to use.
-So i decided to get ftplib module from 2.7 version and use in my code.**(Download [2.7 version](http://www.python.org/download/releases/2.7/) and locate ftplib.py file)** After replacing standard ftplib file in you pythonpath with one frpm 2.7 out code looks like:
+So i decided to get ftplib module from 2.7 version and use in my code.**(Download [2.7 version](http://www.python.org/download/releases/2.7/) and locate ftplib.py file)** After replacing standard ftplib file in you pythonpath with one from 2.7 our code looks like:
 {% codeblock sublime-text lang:python%}
 from ftplib import FTP_TLS
 import os